-This talk explores a view that many of our ideas are simple labels in thought.
-Our labels act as a sort of headline, an umbrella under which a variety of information about that idea is catalogued -- for example, the notion that women are adult human females, or that they play a particular role in human reproduction.
+This talk explores a view that many of our ideas are akin to simple labels in thought.
+Our labels act as a sort of headline under whose umbrella a variety of information about that idea is catalogued -- for example, the notion that women are adult human females, or that they tend to play a particular role in human reproduction.
 I suggest that the ideas we associate with the label do not, in fact, constitute that thing; i.e., that it is not a conceptual truth that “women” are adult human females.
-This insight has direct implications for current public debates on trans inclusion – or on other womanly roles -- since the concept of “woman” does not imply a certain reproductive role by nature.
-This position also allows us to make sense of “conceptual engineering” – an idea we will explore in this talk.Nico Orlandi is a philosopher of mind and cognitive science, whose work draws on research in cognitive psychology, neuroscience, and computer science.
+This insight has direct implications for current public debates on trans inclusion – or on other womanly roles -- since the concept of “woman” does not imply a certain reproductive nature.
+This position also allows us to make sense of “conceptual engineering” – an idea that we will explore in this talk.Nico Orlandi is a philosopher of mind and cognitive science, whose work draws on research in cognitive psychology, neuroscience, and computer science.
 A central theme is understanding what kind of capacity perception is, and what kind of relationship it affords with the environment.
 Current projects concern Bayesian and predictive coding models of perception; and conceptual development, along with the significance of fMRI research for understanding cognition.
 Dr. Orlandi completed undergraduate studies in Florence, a doctorate at the University of North Carolina, Chapel Hill, andhas taught at both Rice University and Stanford.
 A first-generation college student, Dr. Orlandi has earned previous PBK Teaching Excellence awards.

 (*Note: Orlandi's pronouns are "they / them."
 It was not a syntactical error.)

-Saturday morning – Kerry Driscoll, Ph.D., Associate Editor of the Mark Twain Papers and Project, U.C.
-Berkeley: “Mr. Clemens and the Saturday Morning Club of Hartford.”
+Saturday Morning, 9:30 a.m.
+Kerry Driscoll, Ph.D., Associate Editor of the Mark Twain Papers, U.C.
+Berkeley Mr. Clemens and the Saturday Morning Club of Hartford

 This presentation tells the little-known story of Mark Twain’s involvement with a group of young local women between the ages of 16 and 20 established in 1876 to “Promote Culture and Social Intercourse.”
 He assisted in the club’s founding and eventually became—as one member fondly recalled—its “patron saint.”
-He addressed the group on at least fifteen occasions (significantly, always in the role of “Mr. Clemens” rather than his nom de plume), and persuaded other literary friends to do the same.
-The writer’s devotion to the Club is most tangibly expressed in the exquisite pins he commissioned from Tiffany & Company in 1880 and presented as gifts to its members.
-I will discuss Clemens’s role as confidant and mentor to these young women and explore the innovative methods he devised for cultivating their self-expression—offering a fascinating glimpse of the more serious side of our nation’s most celebrated humorist.
+He addressed the group on at least fifteen occasions (significantly, always in the role of “Mr. Clemens” rather than his nom de plume) and persuaded other literary friends to do the same.
+The writer’s devotion to the Club is most tangibly expressed in the exquisite pins he commissioned from Tiffany Lamp Company in 1880 and presented as gifts to its members.
+Dr. Driscoll will discuss Clemens’s role as confidant and mentor to these young women and explore the innovative methods he devised for cultivating their self-expression—offering a fascinating glimpse of the more serious side of our nation’s most celebrated humorist.

 The James Webb Space Telescope is the most complex and powerful astronomical space observatory ever built.
 It launched on Christmas Day in 2021 and has recently been commissioned in its final orbit in the Sun – Earth system.
 The large 6.5-m diameter JWST primary mirror and its infrared instruments will allow it to see some of the very first luminous objects that formed in the Universe shortly after the Big Bang.
 Other major science themes of JWST encompass studying the assembly of galaxies, the birth of stars and planetary systems, and planetary systems and the origins of life.
 JWST will be the premier astrophysics space observatory for NASA and the European Space Agency (ESA), and scientists from all over the world will use it for 10-20 years or more.
 It employs several unique technologies, and the mission was in development for over 20 years.
-In this talk I will illustrate the mission's science goals and highlight some aspects of its design, technologies, and initial science results.
+This talk will illustrate the mission's science goals and highlight some aspects of its design, technologies, and initial science results.

-Sunday morning – R. Jay Wallace, Ph.D., Professor of Philosophy, U.C.
-Berkeley, and PBK Visiting Scholar, 2021-22 Why Is Everyone So Angry?
+Sunday Morning, 10 a.m.
+R. Jay Wallace, Ph.D., PBK, Philosophy, U.C.
+Berkeley and PBK Visiting Scholar, 2021-22 Why Is Everyone So Angry?

 Something similar may be occurring in contemporary social processes.
 These are characterized by a tendency to forming negative group identities, whereby we come to understand who we are by defining ourselves in opposition to other groups.
 This leaves us with a hostile orientation toward the Other that doesn't really make sense, morally or intellectually.
 Under these circumstances, we tend to accept narratives of grievance, which attribute to The Other moral infractions that justify and render intelligible our opposition to them, and thereby satisfy an emotional need.
 But the process of accepting such narratives turns our antagonism into chronic anger, which is characteristically an attitude of emotional opposition to moral wrongs.